 - Some lenders do not require students to be meeting Satisfactory Academic Progress (SAP).
 More information about SAP is available SAP page.

-You have the right to choose to borrow your loan from any lender who participates in the program under which you are eligible to borrow.
+- Students have the right to borrow from any lender who participates in the program under which they are eligible to borrow.

 - Processing times vary from lender to lender.
 To ensure loans are processed in time to meet the published university fee bill deadline, loan applications should be started as early as May.

 Comparison Between Federal Student Loans and Private/Alternative Loans